 Suggested Activity Using African On-Line Newspapers in the 7-12 Classroom

 At the beginning of your unit on Africa (or country case study) divide the class into small groups and assign each group with a specific Africa related theme/topic (sports, major domestic political issue, education, health, etc.).
-Within each small group assigned a specific African country to each student.
+Within each small group assign a specific African country to each student.

 Throughout the time spent on the Africa unit students will be responsible for searching newspapers from their assigned countries for articles and stories (including editorials, op-ed pieces, and letters to the editor) that relate to their assigned themes.